goswinr/Fesh/README.md

 Initial static syntax highlighting is done via AvalonEdit's regex based highlighting.<br>
 See [SyntaxHighlightingFSharp.xshd](https://github.com/goswinr/Fesh/blob/main/Src/SyntaxHighlightingFSharp.xshd).<br>
 The F# Compiler Service provides additional semantic highlighting.<br>
-If you want different colors go the menu: `About` -> `Open and watch SyntaxHighlighting in VS Code`.<br>
+If you want different colors go to the menu: `About` -> `Open and watch SyntaxHighlighting in VS Code`.<br>
-You wil see any changes upon every save in VS Code.
+You will see any changes upon every save in VS Code.

 ### Auto complete
 Auto complete works on enter and dot, also when typing in the middle of a word.